The search for the needle in the haystack

 Tools and team

-The main tool for this is the Tec-Dive-Competence-Center-2HE-2, a 24 m long emission-free sailing catamaran with professional exploration equipment to be able to search sea areas as large as possible in an environmentally friendly and sustainable way.
-The stationary and mobile diving equipment, the decompression chamber and above all, of course, a highly qualified Tec diving team enable us to routinely dive wrecks up to a depth of 150 m directly and to carry out the necessary investigations for the preparation of a report.
-At greater depths, a diving robot (ROV) will initially take over these tasks.
-In the future, the 2HE-X, a special purpose submarine – also emission-free, of course – will be used for this purpose, which is currently the subject of a feasibility study as part of our R&D.
+The main tools for this are our 2HE-1 and the S&I-Fleet – comparatively small, autonomously operating sailing research vessels between 10 and 17 m.
+Stationary and mobile diving equipment and above all, of course, a highly qualified Tec diving team enable us to routinely dive wrecks up to a depth of 150 m directly and to carry out the necessary investigations for the preparation of a report.
+At greater depths a diving robot (ROV) takes over these tasks.

 Negotiations on the rights